Polymarket Bot Backtesting Strategies Guide for 2026

 Understanding Backtesting in Prediction Markets

-The Importance of Historical Data
+The Importance of Data in Backtesting

 Setting Up Your Backtesting Environment